The Best Thermostats That Work With Alexa

 The Honeywell T10 Pro supports conventional 2 stage heat and cool, or 3 stage heat/ 2 stage cool with a heat pump.
 Aux/emergency heat is provided for, as well as accessories (humidifier, dehumidifier, or ventilator).
 The T10 can also offers the feature known as ‘dehumidify by overcool’, which allows it to use the AC to lower humidity in spite of the temperature set point.
 This can be very useful in humid climates where you need to keep the moisture level down.

 The display itself allows you to configure complete or partial lockout.
 The partial lockout is particularly useful for short stay rentals as you can allow the guests to set the temperature without messing with the other settings, and without any scheduled behavior interfering with what they set.
+It works with Alexa, of course, but also supports voice commands through Google Assistant and HomeKit, and adds IFTTT for additional smart home integration.

 Potential Concerns

-There is a known firmware issue with this model that prevents them connecting to a WiFi 6 router.
+There is a known firmware issue with this model that prevents them connecting to a Wi-Fi 6 router.
 There is a fix available, but you need to get it online first.
 To do this you’ll need an older router, or someone with such, to connect it and get the update.
 After that it should work fine.

-Some folks have noted the unit can get a little warm, which can throw off it’s internal temperature sensor.
+Some folks have noted the unit can get a little warm, which can throw off its internal temperature sensor.
 This can be resolved by simply setting it to only use the remote room sensors instead.
-You get one with it, and can add more as you wish.
+You get one with it and can add more as you wish.

 Finally, the app lacks decent reporting functionality when compared to competing models.
 You’ll get a basic monthly report, but if you’re into monitoring your usage data this will be an issue.